workiom/monfield/README.md

 normal text field, and does not require a call to ObjectId().
 We still specify the ISODate update-value-constructor because our update values in the second column are date values.

-## Limitations
-The script only has very simple CSV handling.
-It can not handle quoted values with commas in them for example.
-If the script found more than one comma per-line in some record, it will abort with an error.

 ## License
 Copyright (C) 2020 Workiom Inc.